Submitty/submitty.github.io/_docs/sysadmin/update.md

     sudo /usr/local/submitty/.setup/INSTALL_SUBMITTY.sh
     ```

-    One of the early steps of this script checks your system for
+    One of the early steps of this script checks your system
-    updates to system installation and the database since your last
+    installation and course databases for updates since your last
     installation.
-The system and database _migrations_ will
+The necessary system and database _migrations_ will
     automatically be applied.

     Typically this re-installation will take less than a minute.
 It